Stochastic RWA and Lightpath Rerouting in WDM Networks: Conclusion

 In order to solve the 2SP models, we have designed a decomposition framework based on two different relaxations that make use of our newly developed problem-specific family of cuts.
 Our numerical results show that these cuts are quite effective in reducing the number of Benders optimality cuts needed for the algorithm to converge, in turn improving the scalability of the solution framework.
 Through a set of comprehensive numerical experiments over six standard long-haul networks in the literature, we have showed that \srwa{} considerably improves the overall GoS in all instances compared to the results from deterministic \maxRWA{}.
 At the same time, \srwa{} reduces the spectrum usage despite having a higher number of connection requests on the network, leaving more room for future traffic.
 As for the \lr{} problem, our numerical experiments are promising, showing moderate improvements in the number of granted requests and overall GoS.

 Our numerical study indicates the merit of considering traffic uncertainty in the decision making involved in provisioning and defragmentation of WDM networks.
 This leads to several questions that open new areas of research.
 First, our 2SP models look one step ahead into the future traffic, while the multistage nature of the provisioning and defragmentation decisions suggests that a multistage model might better capture the process.
 Multistage problems involving integer decision variables are notoriously difficult to solve, therefore the practicality of them for \srwa{} and \lr{} problems remains open.
 Second, although our designed solution method is able to demonstrate the value of using a stochastic model for several networks, it is not able to solve very large instances where network size, arrival of the connection requests or the number of available wavelengths is considerably larger than the studied instances.
 In addition, as demonstrated by our evaluation of \lr{} problem, solving the exact \IPIP{} model is also of interest.
 Therefore, new methodological contributions are needed.
+For the \lr{} problem, another interesting research direction is to integrate the lightpath rerouting decisions into the provisioning problem such that the legacy provisioning can be migrated to the new one without (or with minimum number of) disruptions.
 Finally, significant savings from \srwa{} problem for WDM networks unfold new questions about the impact that ignoring the future traffic can have on other practical decisions concerning WDM and more generally other types of optical networks.
 For instance, an interesting question is whether a stochastic model can determine the best time for triggering a defragmentation process by taking the future traffic into account.
 As another example, flex-grid networks, the popular emerging transmission systems, face the same traffic uncertainty as WDM networks.
 Thus, their provisioning, a much more difficult problem than the RWA, might also benefit from stochastic models.

 \ACKNOWLEDGMENT{ This work was supported by Natural Sciences and Engineering Research Council of Canada [Grant RGPIN- 2018-04984].
 Computations were performed on the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by: the Canada Foundation for Innovation; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto. }